 "Unmistakably Audi" is how the German automaker describes its smaller series, flaunting the brand's sporty character.
 Clear-glass headlights have sweeping lower edges and an inward taper.
 Body-colored bumpers are said to accentuate the car's low center of gravity.
 Visibly flared wheel arches round out the picture.

 Standard tires on 2.0T models measure 16 inches in diameter, but 17-inch tires are installed on models with the V-6 engine.
-Xenon high-intensity-discharge headlights, a moonroof and Parktronic rear parking assistance are available.
+For 2007, those 16-inchers have been redesigned.
+Xenon high-intensity-discharge headlights, a moonroof and Parktronic rear park assist are available.
 Optional adaptive headlights can pivot 15 degrees.

 Sedans and wagons seat five people and have four-way power lumbar support.
 The seat cushions have prominent bolsters.
 Standard equipment includes automatic dual-zone air conditioning.
 Leather seating surfaces are included in 3.2 models.
 The available Audi Navigation Plus system has a 5-inch video screen.